kensanata/spellcasters/Qunu.md

 **Curse** (4) affects a visible target within hearing distance, unless they save vs. spells.
-Curses include *love* (intelligence 3), *weakness* (strength 3), *trembling* (dexterity 3), *sickness* (constitution 3), *shape changing* (turn into an animal during either day or night), *bad luck* (-4 to all saves) and the like.
+Curses include *love* (intelligence 3), *weakness* (strength 3), *trembling* (dexterity 3), *sickness* (constitution 3), *coughing up worms* (charisma 3), *shape changing* (turn into an animal during either day or night), *bad luck* (-4 to all saves) and the like.
 When pronouncing the curse, you must mention a way for somebody to break the curse ("until kissed by a prince" or "until invited into a house", for example).
 The curse can be broken by a reversal of this spell.

 **Doll** (4) allows you to create a doll of another person, if and only if you have a bit of their hair.
 This doll is linked to the owner